golemfactory/golem-architecture/arch-snapshot/arch.md

   (<prop_name>@t for JSON form and property references).
 DateTime timestamps must be expressed in RFC 3339 format.
 - **Version** - a version number string in quotes, prefixed by character v, e.g. v”1.3.0”.
 The version number is expected to follow semantic versioning arithmetic. (<prop_name>@v for JSON form and property references)
+- **Struct** - a composite type which can contain any number of properties of other types.
 - **List** - composite type indicated by syntax: “[“<item>(“,”<item>)*”]”, where <item> is a literal expressing a value of one of types mentioned earlier.
   All elements on the list have to be of the same type.
 If a List declaration contains literals indicating different